 Find a New Primary Care Provider

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Endoscopic Ultrasound (EUS)
+Home > Be Healthy > Health Library > Endoscopic ultrasound (EUS)

 Endoscopic ultrasound is a test that allows your doctor to look at the walls of your esophagus, stomach, and upper gastrointestinal tract.
 This test may also be used to look at the airways and lungs.
 The test does not use X-rays or other radiation.